florianneukirchen/scipy_filters/README.md

 ## Installation
 The plugin can be installed with "manage and install plugins" in QGIS.
 Eventually, in the settings of "install plugins", the checkbox "Show also experimental plugins" must be checked.

-The plugin requires [SciPy](https://scipy.org/), which can be installed with pip:
+The plugin requires [SciPy](https://scipy.org/), which can be installed with pip or conda, e.g.:
 ```
 pip install scipy
 ```
 Since version 0.2, the plugin offers an automatic installation of SciPy (using pip) if it is not yet installed in the python environment used by QGIS.

+[Plotly](https://plotly.com/python/) is an optional dependency, used for plotting charts (e.g. variance explained in PCA).

 ## Settings
 The plugin settings can be found in the processing section of the QGIS settings.
 The window size should be large (SciPy is optimized to process large arrays), but not too large (SciPy / QGIS becomes unstable if the data does not fit into the memory).